Mineral Zinc

 • Essential for releasing Vitamin A from the liver

-• Helps the body break down and use carbohydrates, fats and proteins
+• Helps with metabolism and the body breaking down and using carbohydrates, fats and proteins

 • Enhances muscle growth